MuhammadNazhimMaulana/duty-app/README.md

 # Duty App

-This is a simple api for building a task management app
+A simple api for building a task management app